Skip to content

 Available

 DevSpace turns a Kubernetes cluster into a self-service development platform for AI and data science teams.
 Users pick a template, pick hardware, and get an isolated environment with persistent storage and the right libraries.
-Platform teams get multi-tenant isolation, per-environment auth, idle shutdown, and live resource visibility — without per-IDE bespoke plumbing.
+Each environment carries its own oauth2-proxy sidecar — only the owner can reach it, even with the URL.
+An activity probe watches the IDE and scales idle environments to zero, returning GPUs to the pool with state preserved.
+Power users get real SSH through a bastion: SCP, port forwarding, and editor remoting included.

 IDEs